Repairs in communal areas

 If anyone causes damage to a communal area, they must pay for the repairs.

-Check your title deeds to work out who is responsible.
-In some cases, only some owners are responsible.
+Otherwise, use your title deeds to work out who is responsible.
+In some cases, only certain owners are responsible.

 Title deeds are legal documents that say: